FAQs

 How do you balance your clients and travelling – how does it work with time differences?

-It’s up to me to work hours that suit my clients, wherever they are in the world, even if these are deemed unsociable where you are.
+Now based in Nottingham for the foreseeable, I don’t expect my 2026 travel to impact anyone working to UK time.
+Nonetheless, it’s up to me to work hours that suit my clients, wherever they are in the world, even if these are deemed unsociable where I am.